 Quirky?
 Maybe, especially in the way he tips his head sideways in reply to my questions, as if the answers may be in me.
 Stuart Bigley could have written portions of the Earth Charter.
 He is that smart and that awake.
 He is an artist.
 Now I’m confused.
 Should I write about this or about that?
 It’s easy enough to recapture a day at Unison Art Center, an hour with Stuart Bigley talking art, a brief walk to the Center where I join up with a group of artists, the Gallery committee, to discuss upcoming exhibitions.
 Finally, there is a “thank you” reception for Unison volunteers, with tasty morsels and more art talk.
 I wonder, should I write an essay - with chapters?
 Never mind.
 Let’s just mention that, in fact, Stuart Bigley in the late 1970’s dreamt up an art community, with his friend, Peter Pitzele, Peter withdrew in short order, Stuart purchased the property and continued to craft it into what it is today: a major Northeast performing, exhibiting, and teaching center featuring artists from around the globe.
 Executive Director and Artistic Director seems full time to me, but Stuart is also an active participant in both his painting studio and evening modeling sessions at Unison.
-How does he manage all this stuff?

 And there is this flair he has for hosting and making artists feel valued.
 He brings us together for all the right reasons: lively, edifying conversation and debate, exchange of technical information, teaching,, exhibition opportunities and music performances.